brimdata/zed/docs/zq/language.md

 ```
 Sometimes you want missing errors to show up and sometimes you don't.
 The [quiet function](functions/quiet.md) transforms missing errors into
 "quiet errors".
-A quiet error is value `error("quiet")` and is ignored
+A quiet error is the value `error("quiet")` and is ignored
 by most operators, in particular yield.
 For example,
 ```mdtest-command
 echo "{x:1} {y:2}" | zq -z "yield quiet(x)" -